Contact Us | Search

 Expected results: impact on construction and on locality and storm water infrastructure design and analysis, which are key environmental issues.
 If the results of the project are promising, it should provide incentive to the population to begin harvesting rain water.
 Through the involvement of the U.S. partners in project and research activities, three Master's-level students will be trained.
 Research results will be integrated with other Palestinian universities in the West Bank and in civil engineering courses taught at the University of Toledo and University of Utah.
 The capacity of three faculty members at the Institute of Environmental and Water Studies at Birzeit University will also be enhanced through collaborative research visits to the U.S. partners.
 The results of this research will be of interest for the Palestinian Water Authority, Ministry of Local Government, municipalities, local councils, and hydrology professionals in the West Bank.

-Overall Summary of Activities
+Final Summary of Project Activities

-The awareness of the decision-makers in local authorities towards the importance of efficient and sustainable RWH reportedly increased, as many of them participated in all activity actions.
+The understanding of local authorities of the importance of efficient and sustainable RWH reportedly increased, as many of them participated in all activity actions.
 This is anticipated to contribute in the reduction of the water and sanitation related diseases among residents in the target area.
 The implemented training workshops will have an impact on building, locality and storm water infrastructure design and analysis.
 The results of this activity are anticipated to give the population the incentive to harvest rain water based on the scientific bases.
 The results of this activity were of interest to the Palestinian Water Authority, Ministry of Local Government, municipalities, local councils, and hydrology professionals in the West Bank, as they were involved in the different stages of activity implementation.
 The government is currently considering tax exemptions for those who establish rainwater cisterns.

 2-347 RWH Workshop2-347 RWH Workshop 2